 A little over a decade later, the communities of West Baraboo, City of Baraboo, Village of North Freedom and Sauk County in south-central Wisconsin recognized the potential to join in a multi-municipality agreement and hired MSA to begin planning and designing the river corridor.
 The Phase I plan, led by Raine Gardner and Jason Valerius, resulted in a recommendation to restore, protect and enhance the river by establishing it as a premier destination for paddling and fishing.

-I joined MSA as a consultant, with a fair amount of prior experience helping to develop outdoor destinations.
-It has been one of my primary missions to champion the development of a nonprofit organization dedicated to providing fundraising and volunteer support for the goals and objectives identified in the Baraboo River Corridor Plan.
-I was able to assist local and regional corridor municipalities apply for and receive a $250,000 grant from an environmental impact fund—money acquired from the purchase of a permit to build a new transmission line crossing the county.
+Fred Lochner then joined MSA as a consultant, with a fair amount of prior experience helping to develop outdoor destinations.
+Fred helped champion the development of a nonprofit organization dedicated to providing fundraising and volunteer support for the goals and objectives identified in the Baraboo River Corridor Plan.
+He also assisted local and regional corridor municipalities apply for and receive a $250,000 grant from an environmental impact fund—money acquired from the purchase of a permit to build a new transmission line crossing the county.

 As a result, the Friends of the Baraboo River Inc. was established and recognized by project partners as the 501(c)(3) organization of record, dedicated to developing funding and volunteer support for the Baraboo River Corridor plan.
 With assistance from MSA funding experts, nearly $1 million in grant funding was secured.
 The Friends group also received a grant from the Wisconsin Department of Tourism to study the Baraboo River Corridor’s potential to become a premier outdoor recreational destination.
 The study conducted by MSA reported that nearly three million people were already visiting the corridor annually, namely at Devils Lake State Park, with an exploding urban population within day-trip distance at over twenty million.
 The study also revealed that an urban migration had taken place and left behind aging rural communities struggling to remain vibrant.
 All of this pointed to a significant opportunity for economic impact from increased nature-based tourism in the region.
 It also revealed a great need for ADA-compliant boat launches along the river and created the idea of striving to make the Baraboo River the first fully-accessible national water trail in America.